angel-analytics/angel-analytics.github.io/_posts/2022-08-23-create-rls-in-dax-studio.md

 Finally you can see the results, it's evaluating _True_ for the employees that Kobe Graham has access.
 If you are happy with the results you can copy it to the <strike>bad window</strike> manage role window.

 Using Dax Studio gives you, autocomplete, a friendly code editor and many more features.
-This method will help you debug and have less friction when developing complex expressions for for level security.
+This method will help you debug and have less friction when developing complex expressions for row level security.